MorpheusAIs/Morpheus/WhitePaper.md

 ![Morpheus User Diagram](https://github.com/MorpheusAIs/Morpheus/assets/1563345/bc4ef1e4-4fe9-45fc-82e4-72febf7868d5)

 ## Morpheus Rewards Delivered by Smart Contract On Ethereum Layer 2
-Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum's 2nd layer "OP Mainnet" (formally known as Optimism).
+Note that Morpheus does not need to set aside MOR rewards for blockchain consensus or transaction execution on a distributed ledger thanks to building on Ethereum's 2nd layer "Polygon".
 Yield from the ETH locked by users and capital providers will cover the gas fees needed for the Smart Agents and Morpheus Smart Contracts to operate.
 This selection vastly simplifies the Morpheus software as developing consensus and securing transactions is a very time and resource intensive process.

 ## The Free Market Sets Fees on Morpheus
 The best systems pick the least number of magic numbers and instead let the free market decide as many variables as possible.
 Fees are a great example of this.
 Rather than picking an arbitrary fee to charge instead Morpheus leaves these numbers up to users, devs, capital and compute providers.
 For example if a compute provider can offer a $0.02 price per 1,000 language tokens for their LLM and a user decides to pay it, then that's what the market is willing to pay.
 As compute speeds up prices are likely to change and so its better to leave these and other variables up to those using the Morpheus software.